davidseegert/SFML-and-Eclipse/readme.md

 If you are using another compiler or operating system you may have to modify it slightly.

-## Step 1: Download & Install SFML
+## Step 1: Download & install SFML
 ### Download
 Go to http://www.sfml-dev.org/ and Download the `GCC MinGw` Version.